 The school promotes moral, cultural, mental and physical development of the children both at school and in society.
 The aim is to prepare children for the opportunities, responsibilities and experiences of adult life.

-The school promotes these aims in partnership with parents and carers.
+The school promotes these aims in partnership with parents, carers and as part of IPAT.